 Deciding at last to go public, he donned a costume made for him by his girlfriend, and Ken exposed his powers to the media in several spectacular ways.
 He was liked and adored by the public, which was what Ken always wanted, though this didn't last.
 It all came apart when he decided to attend a comic book convention as a guest of honor, and the creators of several comic books tore him apart.

 After these folks pretty much insulted him for being stupid enough to fly about as a costumed 'hero', the Old Man again appeared to confront Ken, and this time, killed him.
 Spectacularly.
 In fact, the explosion the Old Man used to achieve this flattened the complex, killing at least five thousand people in addition to Ken himself.
 Of course, Ken got better.

 His body, for the first time, assumed that pinkish regenerative form.
 In a panic, Ken made his way to Myron's place, who convinced him to get rid of the Star Brand once and for all.
 Feeling guilty about the deaths he had inadvertently caused, Ken didn't want anything else to do with the power.
 As such, he grabbed a bent iron weight and flew into the skies.

-Remembering things the Old Man had revealed to him, about the creation of the White Event, Ken was going to get far away in order to release the Star Brand's power into the weight.
+Remembering things the Old Man had revealed to him, about the creation of the White Event, Ken was going to get far away to release the Star Brand's power into the weight.
 Of course, he decided that ten miles up was probably good enough, and transferred the power over into that inanimate object.
 The resultant explosion ripped his body to shreds, and obliterated the city of Pittsburgh.

 Again, however, this wasn't enough to kill Ken.
 His body eventually pulled itself back together once more, though he'd gone completely nuts after realizing what he'd done.
 Of course, he still had ten percent of the Star Brand's power flowing within him, so this made him unbelievably dangerous to have around.
 His son realized this when he finally managed to track him down.